Send As SMS

 Harvard Rules In the News

-The book's mentioned in two news stories today, this one from the Boston Herald and this one from the Baltimore Sun.
+The book's mentioned in two news stories today, this one from the

-The Herald reports on the ongoing lawsuit of Desiree Goodwin, a former Harvard librarian who is suing the university, claiming that a supervisor told her she was "too sexy" to be taken seriously.
+Herald reports on the ongoing lawsuit of Desiree Goodwin, a former Harvard librarian who is suing the university, claiming that a supervisor told her she was "too sexy" to be taken seriously.
 Goodwin, who is black, also claims that she was repeatedly passed over for promotion while less qualified whites were advanced.
 She and her lawyer were hoping to call Larry Summers to testify.
 The judge ruled against Goodwin on the grounds that Summers had no direct knowledge of her situation and that his appearance "would only be for the purpose of harassment and publicity."

 The Herald also reports that Goodwin's lawyer wants to introduce Harvard Rules as evidence.

-Goodwin's attorney Richard D. Clarey wants to show jurors a new book, "Harvard Rules—The Struggle for the Soul of the World's Most Powerful University," whose author claims Summers oppossed Condoleeza Rice as a graduation speaker by saying he would not let "affirmative action" dictate his choice.>>
+Key quote: <<Goodwin's attorney Richard D. Clarey wants to show jurors a new book, "Harvard Rules—The Struggle for the Soul of the World's Most Powerful University," whose author claims Summers oppossed Condoleeza Rice as a graduation speaker by saying he would not let "affirmative action" dictate his choice.>>

 More on this momentarily.